 Tip #175: Identifying Skill-Building Key Content

-In the lesson design process, we identify the key content to determine what must be taught so that all of the training goals will be accomplished.
+In the lesson design process, we identify the key content to determine what we need to teach so that we accomplish all of the training goals.

 Up until last month, I have always referred to this process as conducting a task analysis.
-However, this has occasionally led to confusion, with some folks believing that they should get down to base line specifics and procedural steps.
+However, this has occasionally led to confusion.
+Some folks misunderstand that they should get down to base line specifics and procedural steps.
 In fact, all we want to accomplish at this point in the lesson design process is to create a high level profile of the knowledge or skill necessary to accomplish the training goals.

 So, with great thanks to the folks in my most recent Increasing Training Effectiveness workshop (Shelly, DeeAnna, Nancy, Jim, Scott, Amy, and Linda), I’ve revised the language.
 Rather than conducting a task analysis, we will simply identify the key content.

-After all of the years of working through a relatively cumbersome task analysis process, I’ve realized that it can be reduced to two simple templates.
-The first template identifies the key content for skill building training and the second template identifies the key content for training that focuses on changing attitudes.
+After all of the years of working through a relatively cumbersome task analysis process, I’ve realized that we can reduce it to two simple templates.
+The first template identifies the key content for skill building training .
+The second template identifies the key content for training that focuses on changing attitudes.

 This week, we will look at examples of the first template.
 The first two examples deal with simple skill building.
-The third example deals with a more complex skill building training that requires either the comprehension or application of necessary supplemental skills that are prerequisites to successful achievement of the training goals.
+The third example deals with a more complex skill building training.
+It requires either the comprehension or application of necessary supplemental skills that are prerequisites to successful achievement of the training goals.

 Example #1: Identifying Key Content for Skill Building